FbW-WD-22-D01/backend_server03_solution/README.md

-# An almost simple server in Express.js
+# An almost simple server in Express.js - SOLUTION

 This project will allow you to practise setting up a server that will handle simple requests in Express.js